 Some may find futility in trying to determine exactness out of Shiller's Product, but by simply applying some math and placing his data on steroids, his chart has more meaning.

-The following chart displays the nominal calculation.
+For comparison purposes, the following chart displays the nominal calculation.
 The scale looks different simply because back in 1881, the S&P Composite was actually around 6 rather than the CPI adjusted S&P composite of 130.

 The table presents time periods that should suit any individual's preference.
 In an effort to create the ultimate "fair value" indicator, the addition of three metrics seemed warranted, a monthly PE value, the use of Earnings Yield, and some sort of "sentiment" indicator.

 Combining all the indicators within the table over an aggregation of various time periods produces the Combined Fair Market Value, shown below.